Triangle’s documentary premiere on the political economy of water in Lebanon

 November 22, 2018

-BEIRUT (Triangle News) – Triangle founders Paul Cochrane and Dr. Karim Eid-Sabbagh’s documentary on the political economy of water in Lebanon entitled, We Made Every Living Thing from Water (وجعلنا من الماء كل شيء حي), premiered on Thursday (November 22, Lebanon’s Independence Day) as part of the Beirut Art Film Festival (BAFF).
+Triangle founders Paul Cochrane and Dr. Karim Eid-Sabbagh’s documentary on the political economy of water in Lebanon, We Made Every Living Thing from Water (وجعلنا من الماء كل شيء حي), premiered on Thursday, November 22 (Lebanon’s Independence Day) as part of the Beirut Art Film Festival.
+The 40-minute documentary debuted at Beirut’s Metropolis Cinema as part of BAFF’s campaign, “No WATER, No LIFE.”

-The 40-minute documentary debuted at Beirut’s Metropolis Cinema and is part of the BAFF campaign, “No WATER, No LIFE.”
-In cooperation with the Embassy of Switzerland, the documentary is also being screened at 3,000 private and public schools, as well as at 16 university campuses.
+In cooperation with the Embassy of Switzerland, the documentary was also screened at 3,000 private and public schools, as well as 16 university campuses.

 Directed by Cochrane and Eid-Sabbagh, the documentary reveals the dangerous impact of environmental degradation on Lebanon’s water resources and documents mounting public discontent in the face of pervasive disregard for ecological concerns.